Indonesia's report on 737 MAX crash recommends redesign, better training

 The report into the crash of the Lion Air jet on Oct.
 29, 2018 that killed all 189 people on board is due to be released publicly later on Friday.

-Less than five months after the Lion Air accident, an Ethiopian Airlines 737 MAX crashed, leading to a global grounding of the model and sparking a corporate crisis at Boeing, the world’s biggest planemaker.
+Less than five months after the Lion Air accident, an Ethiopian Airlines 737 MAX crashed, leading to a global grounding of the model and sparking a corporate crisis at Boeing (BA.N), the world’s biggest planemaker.

 Indonesian investigators on Wednesday told families of the victims that a mix of factors contributed to the crash, including mechanical and design issues and a lack of documentation about how systems would behave.